 As of December 2016, Ecomatters is an official member of the Natural Capital Coalition.
 The Natural Capital Coalition is a unique global multi-stakeholder collaboration that brings together leading global initiatives and organizations to harmonize approaches to natural capital.

 Natural capital is another term for the stock of renewable and non-renewable resources (e.g. plants, animals, air, water, soils, minerals) that combine to yield a flow of benefits to people.
 Companies grow financial capital in large part through the use, exploitation and degradation of natural capital.
-Where traditionally these ‘externalities’ of production were of little consequence to a company’s branding, risk profile or cash flow, companies currently find that by increasing their positive and decreasing their negative impacts they can grow their revenue, cut costs and reduce risk.
+Where traditionally these ‘externalities’ of production were of little consequence to a company’s branding, risk profile, or cash flow, companies currently find that by increasing their positive and decreasing their negative impacts they can grow their revenue, cut costs and reduce risk.

-In July 2016, the Natural Capital Coalition launched the Natural Capital Protocol to support companies to incorporate natural capital impacts in their decision making processes.
+In July 2016, the Natural Capital Coalition launched the Natural Capital Protocol to support companies to incorporate natural capital impacts in their decision-making processes.
 While providing a standardized framework to identify, measure and value impacts and dependencies on natural capital, the Protocol remains flexible in the choice of measurement and valuation approaches used.
 The Protocol thus does not explicitly list or recommend specific tools or methodologies.
 As a result, there is a strong call for practical implementation methodologies.

 To help you implement Natural Capital assessment in your organisation, Ecomatters has written the implementation guide on “Natural capital assessment – environmental impact costing”.
-Please visit www.ecomatters.nl/natural-capital to download a free copy of this practical guidance.
+Please visit www.ecomatters.nl/natural-capital to download a free copy of this practical guide.